One of a restored 1930s Daimler Fifteen in the '70s, plus a photo of another Daimler 15 on a '50s road run. - at Old Classic Car Forum

 Chris adds: "Attached is a picture I have scanned & hope it arrives clearly to you.
 It's of my Wolseley 9 (the first car I restored in 1970).
 The other car is my 1934 Daimler 15, which I restored in 1976.
 Sadly I've got rid of both of them now.
 I'm the bloke in the picture with the long hair;on the right, and thats my daughter by my side (incidentally I've now lost that hair & am now retired! more time to spend on my other 6 cars though!!).
 Both cars were in a very poor state when I acquired them."

 Thanks again for the pic Chris, both cars look fantastic!
-The Daimler 15 of 1933 and 1934 was only built in moderate numbers, and was available as a 4 door saloon, a 2 door fixed head coupe, a 4 door cabriolet, and also a drophead coupe, of either 2 or 4 seats.
+The Daimler 15 of 1932 - 1934 was only built in moderate numbers, and was available as a 4 door saloon, a 2 door fixed head coupe, a 4 door cabriolet, and also a drophead coupe, of either 2 or 4 seats.
 These Daimlers, including Chris' black 15hp example above (AHP 584), had an engine size of 1939cc.

 2. A Daimler 15 seen on a road run in the 1950s.